 - 2.4.4.
 NTS2 is a strategy for change.
 It recognises the key role that transport has in reducing inequalities, delivering inclusive economic growth, improving our health and wellbeing, and tackling the climate emergency.
 At the heart of NTS2 is the recognition that we need to deliver a step-change in behaviour and provide attractive, affordable, accessible, and sustainable travel options.
 The actions to take forward the NTS2 are also outlined in the annual delivery plan. - 2.4.5.
-The four key priorities outlined within Section 2 'Our Vision' of NTS2 identify that the Scottish transport system should: - Reduce inequalities through the provision of fair, easy and affordable access to transport services. - Take climate action by ensuring Scotland's transport system helps deliver the Scottish Government's net-zero carbon emission target by 2045, adapts to the effects of climate change and promotes the use of sustainable travel options.

-- Deliver inclusive economic growth by ensuring Scotland's transport network and services will be effectively integrated with spatial and land use planning and economic development, adapt to the changing requirements of citizens, businesses and visitors, provide reliable journey times, and use new and innovative products, services and technologies. - Improving health and wellbeing by prioritising the prevention and reduction of incidents, promoting active travel and creating cleaner and greener places and networks within the transport system. - 2.4.6.
-The existing A83 Corridor, where the Proposed Scheme will be located, would fall under the 2nd tier 'Maintaining and safely operating existing assets' of the 'Sustainable Investment Hierarchy' (page 44).
-The Proposed Scheme would improve the safety of the transport system; a key aim of NTS2. - 2.4.7.
-The Proposed Scheme would help address the NTS2 priorities, primarily by delivering inclusive economic growth.
-The Proposed Scheme would improve the reliability of transport connections within the rural area of Argyll and Bute, as well as between the wider region and the cities located in the central belt, which would help people and goods get to where they need to. - 2.4.8.
-A core part of the NTS2 delivery plan is STPR2, the outcomes from this three-year review address the challenges outlined above by identifying how and where we should make changes to our transport networks.
+The four key priorities outlined within Section 2 'Our Vision' of NTS2 identify that the Scottish transport system should: - Reduce inequalities through the provision of fair, easy and affordable access to transport services. - Take climate action by ensuring Scotland's transport system helps deliver the Scottish Government's net-zero carbon emission target by 2045, adapts to the effects of climate change and promotes the use of sustainable travel options. - Deliver inclusive economic growth by ensuring Scotland's transport network and services will be effectively integrated with spatial and land use planning and economic development, adapt to the changing requirements of citizens, businesses and visitors, provide reliable journey times, and use new and innovative products, services and technologies. - Improve health and wellbeing by prioritising the prevention and reduction of incidents, promoting active travel and creating cleaner and greener places and networks within the transport system. - 2.4.6.
+The Proposed Scheme would improve the safety of the transport system; a key aim of NTS2.
+The Proposed Scheme would improve the reliability of transport connections, which would help people and goods get to where they need to. - 2.4.7.
+A core part of the NTS2 delivery plan is STPR2, the outcomes from this threeyear review address the challenges outlined above by identifying how and where we should make changes to our transport networks.